alchemy-fr/Phraseanet-Docs/en/Admin/Prerequisite.rst

 Phraseanet 4.0 builds on the ElasticSearch engine with the following
 specifications:

-    * Version 1.7 à 2.0
+    * Elasticsearch version 1.7 to 2.0
     * `Analysis-icu`_ plugin corresponding to the used Elasticsearcher engine release

 Locales
 -------